 - Trade stuffing – a company can use this prior to the end of the current reporting period.
 With trade stuffing, goods are shipped to customers even when they don’t need them yet.
 It is going to increase the sales ahead of a reporting period.

 - Understating provisions – a company can allow credit sales with generous terms.
 This can even happen to clients that have poor credit histories.
 In such sales, a company sets aside an even larger amount to bad debt provisioning.
 The amount will be recorded in the books as a liability.
-When understating such liability, it’s another way for a business to enhance the financial statement.
+When understating such liability, it’s another way for a business to enhance its financial statement.

 Understating of company expenses

 - Spreading out the expenses – as per accounting norms, when an expense is made for the acquisition of an asset that benefits a company, it is to be recorded in the books spread out if it will be used by the company on a long-term basis.
 The process is referred to as capitalizing.
-A company can use this in delaying recognition of a short-term expense.
+A company can use this in delaying the recognition of a short-term expense.

 - Off balance sheet transactions – assets or liabilities aren’t fully recognized as the transactions involved are too complicated.
 This can include assets and liabilities from joint ventures, lease agreements, and unconsolidated subsidiaries.
 A lot of companies make use of off-balance sheet financing as a way to enter joint ventures and lease contracts.
 As risk or liabilities involved with the transactions aren’t reflected in the company’s books, an investor may draw a wrong conclusion regarding the health of a company.